codepks/LearningLLD/README.md

 **Decomposition Pattern**
 1. Business capability - order management, product management, account management, billing etc like MS's
-2. Domain driven design : Domains can have microservices in it.
+2. Domain driven design : Divide application into domains which can be divided into microservices in it.
 For e.g. Payment is a domain which can have microservices like forward payment, reverse payment (refund)

 source: https://youtu.be/l1OCmsBnQ3g?list=PL6W8uoQQ2c63W58rpNFDwdrBnq5G3EfT7